Castle & Sand

 9: How many security alerts involved the different hosts?

 In SecurityAlerts table there isnt distinct column for hostname.
-Description contains hostnames and has_any operator can be used to check for multiple strings.
+Description contains hostnames and has_anyarrow-up-right operator can be used to check for multiple strings.

 10: How about just the unique hostnames belonging to the IT Helpdesk from Question 7?